Dependencies are a crucial part of project management as they define the relationship between activities and teams.

 Ultimately, project risk management helps you deal with any threats and control the damage.

-Now, when you know how to identify and manage dependencies, you can focus on getting things done.
+Meanwhile, knowing how to identify and manage dependencies lets you focus on getting things done.